spatialistlab/land-cover-change-prediction-in-Istanbul-for-2026/README.md

 Data Availability Statement of the paper named _Land Cover/Use Change Prediction In Istanbul For 2026 Using Artificial Neural Networks And Logistic Regression Modelling Approaches_.

-All used inputs, simulation outputs and the tool used for the study are presented in corresponding sections.
+All used inputs and simulation outputs are presented in corresponding sections.

 Related Publications:
 * __Shoman, W., Korkutan, M., Alganci, U., Tanik, A., & Demirel, H. (2019).
 Dynamic monitoring of land cover change: A recent study for Istanbul metropolitan area.
 Fresenius Environmental Bulletin, 28(2), 688-693.__